Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ---
 page_type: sample
-name: Angular single-page application that authenticates users with Azure AD B2C and calls a protected .NET Core web API
-description: An Angular single-page application that authenticates users with Azure AD B2C and calls a protected .NET Core web API
+description: This sample demonstrates an Angular single-page application (SPA) calling a ASP.NET Core web API secured with Azure AD B2C.
+It uses the Microsoft Authentication Library for Angular (MSAL Angular) to sign-in a users in the SPA and get a token for the web API.
+The Web API is protected using the Microsoft.Identity.Web.
 languages:
  - javascript
  - typescript